fwaters2/100-days-of-code/r1-log.md

 ### R1D17
 Started working for a Ultimate Frisbee CLIENT!!!
 Mostly reading code and getting the development environment set up.
 But very exciting none the less.
 I get to do my two favorite things.

+### R1D18
+Migrated some test data from a MongoDB database and started work on an admin panel for my client.